joannahard/Genome_Biology_2019/README.md

 There are three separate pipelines:

+#### The main assembly pipeline
-- The main pipeline, defined in `Snakefile` in the main/base directory perform read-mapping, QC and initial variant-calling of sc data.
+This is defined in `Snakefile` in the main/base directory perform read-mapping, QC and initial variant-calling of single-cell data.

+#### The LiRA pipeline
-- The second pipeline, defined in `pipeline_lira/Snakefile` describes how LiRA analyses were run
+This is defined in `pipeline_lira/Snakefile` and describes how analyses using the program LiRA were run.
+The folder `pipeline_lira/Snakefile` also contain the relevant.
+See further the README.md file in the folder `pipeline_lira`.

+#### The simulation pipeline
-- The last pipeline, defined in `pipeline_simulation/Snakefile` performs a simulation study, generating synthetic sc data based on observed bulk data, runs Conbase, Monovar, LiRA, and SCcaller variant calling on this data and summarizes the results.
+This is defined in `pipeline_simulation/Snakefile` and performs the simulation study from the manuscript, that is, generates synthetic single-cell data based on observed bulk data, runs Conbase, Monovar, LiRA, and SCcaller variant calling on this data and summarizes the results.
+See further the README.md file in the folder `pipeline_simulation`.

 NB!
 The variant calling programs are not installed automatically and their location needs to be given in the file `config_pipeline.yaml`.

+The simulation model description and the scripts used to generate synthetic data can be found in the folder ``simulation``